-If you have an online business, you probably know the importance of a landing page best practices.
-Not only does it set the stage for potential customers’ initial interaction with your brand, but also does a very important job of getting information from them.
+If you have an online business, you probably know the importance of landing page best practices.
+Not only does it set the stage for potential customers’ initial interaction with your brand, but it also does a very important job of getting information from them.
 For that, your landing page needs to be exciting enough for the customer to want to engage with you.

 I will tell you how to create intriguing landing pages but let’s get started with the landing page best practices:

 What is a landing page?

 A landing page is a webpage that is designed with the sole aim of eliciting important information out of your leads.
 This information can then be used to target potential customers.
 Your customers’ journey with you starts here.

 A good landing page practice is one that ‘talks’ to the customer and is able to convince her to engage further with your brand.
 For this to happen, the customer must feel that you are someone who understands her needs and are well equipped to provide her with what she’s looking for.